The latest audience data from TRG Arts, showing what patrons care about right now and how their values have changed.

 - Inviting.
 Ask them back.

 - Invite your customers to return like you know their history.
-This requires segmented messaging and an organized database, but it allows you to make the right offer to the right patron at the right time.
+This requires segmented messaging and an organised database, but it allows you to make the right offer to the right patron at the right time.
 There are nuances to the best way to welcome a first-time attendee or acknowledge and reward loyalty.
 Taking the time to consider the right way to invite each customer group will show your audiences that they are known and valued.

 - Surprising.
 Delightfully!